What are the Different Types of Persuasive Essays?

 - All expository essays intend to grab the attention of the readers by presenting a unique discussion about a topic.

 - You will be required to back your reasoning with solid evidence.

 - As an author of an expository essay, you must demonstrate your ability to create an argumentative view and provide the necessary framework.

 - You will be expected to showcase the ability to critically evaluate information.

 - An expository essay must include the reasoning for the readers to accept your view as convincing and conclusive.

 What is the Role of the Author in an Expository Essay?

 Your role in an expository essay assignment is substantial because you will be expected to convince the readers that they should consider your findings on the topic as the most formidable.
 This can be achieved through thoroughly critical and independent analysis.

 Discursive essays are the less common type of academic persuasive essays.
 They aim to convince the readers that there is another approach to a topic and that it is important to consider all sides of the debate before coming to any conclusion.
-It does not necessarily look at polarising for-and-against arguments, there may be several competing, nuanced viewpoints.
+It does not necessarily look at polarising for-and-against arguments, and there may be several competing, nuanced viewpoints.

 The Purpose of a Discursive Essay

 - Discursive essays aim to discuss different viewpoints surrounding any given topic.
 The views presented in discursive essays can be either taken from recognised arguments in existing studies or be the writer’s own.

 - It should be based on correct logic and interpretation.

 - The author needs to showcase the ability to consider all views fairly and without any bias.

 What is the Role of the Author in a Discursive Essay?